Falkenberg (Elster) station: Passenger services

 There were three Regional-Express trains a day from Wittenberg (with part of the train originating in Aschersleben) to Görlitz.

 The regional services beyond Herzberg Stadt (town) were discontinued as early as 1995.
 In April 1998, passenger services also ended between Falkenberg and Herzberg Stadt.
 In May 2001, the Deutsche Bahn InterRegio service between Leipzig, Falkenberg and Cottbus was replaced by a Regional-Express service.
 Passenger services between Falkenberg and Riesa ended at the timetable change in December 2004.
 Over the years there have been several more service changes, including the introduction of a Regional-Express service from Leipzig via Falkenberg to Ruhland and Hoyerswerda.
 This service was introduced in December 2013 as the S 4 service of the S-Bahn Mitteldeutschland.

-The station is served by the following services (as of 2024):
+The station was served by the following services in 2026: